 As you are aware, following the introduction of recent Government initiatives, the Infant children now all receive a free school meal.
 Please find attached the current menu as provided by South Glos Catering department.
 Your child can of course still decide to bring in a packed lunch.
 If you think you would have qualified for free school meals under the old system, would you please let us know, as there are other benefits that you may miss out on if we don’t know who is entitled to them.
 Please speak in confidence to myself or Mrs Massey.

-For the Junior children, school meals are now £2.00 per day (ie £10.00 per week).
+For the Junior children, from September 2018, school meals are £2.20 per day (ie £10.50 per week).
 Please ensure that payment is made at the start of each week (cheques payable to South Glos Council please).

 FREE SCHOOL MEALS – HOW TO APPLY